 MAIER Professional Development Workshop

-Upon completion of the workshop, you may access and download your contact hours certificate by using the link provided.
+Upon completion of the workshop, you may access and download your contact hours certificate using the link provided.
 6 Contact Hours can be earned upon completion of this workshop.

 Interested in being on MAIER’s mailing list to receive announcements of new PD offerings?